 - The course of study must include a minimum of six credit hours of 400/500-level courses from academic departments other than computer science.
 These courses must be selected from a list approved by the School of Computing.

 - Having passed the qualifying exams and after completion of most of the course requirements, a student will begin working on a dissertation proposal.
 The next step will be a Preliminary Examination consisting of an oral test on the student’s proposed research topic.
 The student will pass the Preliminary Examination only if the members of the committee, with at most one exception, judge the performance of the student’s oral examination to be satisfactory.
 In the event the student’s performance is unsatisfactory, the committee will reschedule the exam for a later time.
-A student who fails the reexamination will be dismissed from the Ph.D. program.
+A student who fails the reexamination will be dismissed from the Ph.D. in Computer Science program.

-- A student will be officially admitted to candidacy for the Ph.D. degree after passing the Preliminary Exam and upon completion of all coursework.
+- A student will be officially admitted to candidacy for the Ph.D. in Computer Science after passing the Preliminary Exam and upon completion of all coursework.
 The student must then complete 24 credit hours of dissertation credit, restricted to nine hours per semester.
-When the research is complete and the dissertation is written, a final oral examination will take place to determine if the research conducted is worthy of the Ph.D. degree.
+When the research is complete and the dissertation is written, a final oral examination will take place to determine if the research conducted is worthy of the Ph.D. in Computer Science degree.
 The dissertation must conform to high literary and scholastic standards and comply with all the relevant requirements of the Graduate School.
 The dissertation must represent original research of good quality.
 From the dissertation, the candidate should publish (or have accepted for publication) a minimum of two articles in peer-reviewed journals.
 The candidate must be listed as the primary author of at least one of these journal articles.

 - Each candidate must pass a final oral exam over the candidate’s dissertation, conducted by the candidate’s dissertation committee.
 The dissertation will be accepted provided the dissertation advisor and at least three of the other four members of the committee so agree